lmfresneda/loggerage/README.md

 ### <a name="failureasync"></a>.failureAsync( *message, stacktrace, callback* ) : *void*

 Logs a message with FAILURE level asynchronously.
-Concats stacktrace to message if `stacktrace` exists, which can be null.
+Concats stacktrace to message. `stacktrace` is required.

 ### <a name="log"></a>.log( *logLevel, message[, stacktrace]* ) : *Loggerage*